Skip to main content

 Rename the UI path and adjust protected modules

-From a developer perspective, the key point is that content access control is not only an editorial UI feature: it is part of the overall security model and must be respected when implementing custom endpoints, tools, or integrations that read or modify content.
+From a developer perspective, the key point is that content access control is not only an editorial UI feature - it is part of the overall security model and must be respected when implementing custom endpoints, tools, or integrations that read or modify content.
+Custom code that bypasses ACL checks creates security gaps even if the CMS UI appears restricted.

 Conclusion

-• Entra ID integration demonstrates how external identity can be synchronized into CMS users/roles.
+• Entra ID integration demonstrates how external identity can be synchronized into CMS users and roles.

 • Permissions to functions provide feature-level security with both UI-managed assignments and code-defined permissions.

-• Virtual roles enable runtime-based role membership and can be configured through mapped roles or registered programmatically.
+• Virtual roles enable runtime-based role membership, configurable through mapped roles or registered programmatically.

-• Decoupled setup patterns reduce the exposed surface area of edit/admin interfaces.
+• Decoupled setup patterns reduce the exposed surface area of edit and admin interfaces.

-• Cookie and HTTPS guidance harden authentication in production environments.
+• Cookie and HTTPS guidance hardens authentication in production environments.

 A CMS 12 security design is typically successful when it treats authorization as a layered system: identity establishment (authentication), capability control (permissions and roles), and content-level enforcement (ACLs).